cvonk/CALalarm/README.md

 ### Configuration

 In the main directory, copy `Kconfig-example.projbuild` to `Kconfig.projbuild`, and delete `sdkconfig` so the build system will recreate it.
 Either update the defaults in the `Kconfig.projbuild` files, or use `ctrl-shift-p` >> `ESP-IDF: launch gui configuration tool`.
+- `WIFI_SSID`: Name of the WiFi access point to connect to.
+Leave blank when provisioning using BLE and a phone app.
+- `WIFI_PASSWD: Password of the WiFi access point to connect to.
+Leave blank when provisioning using BLE and a phone app.
 - `CLOCK_WS2812_PIN`: Transmit GPIO# on ESP32 that connects to DATA on the LED circle.
+- `CLOCK_GAS_INTERVAL`: Number of minutes between polling the calendar events using Google Apps Script.
+When using push notifications this can be as high as e.g. 60 minutes.
 - `CLOCK_GAS_CALENDAR_URL`: Public URL of the Google Apps script that supplies calendar events as JSON. bin`).
 - `CLOCK_MQTT_URL`, URL of the MQTT broker.
 For authentication include the username and password, e.g. `mqtt://user:passwd@host.local:1883`